mosesab/Language-Text-Extraction-/ReadMe.md

 [![Repo visits](https://github-visit-counter.herokuapp.com/mosesab/Language-Text-Extraction-/visits.svg)](#)

 ### 👩‍💻 Project BreakDown
-The extract text.py is the main python file.
+The extract text.py is the main python file and start_work function is the driver function that starts the code.
+The lexicon file should be a utf-8 text file that contains the words in the language.
+The text document that requires language text extraction should be a utf-8 text file.

 # 🔦 How the Code Works